 Has the campaign actually targeted who it is meant to?

-Was this project completed within the timeline?
+Was this project completed within the agreed upon timeline?

 This is important!
 Both the presentation and the delivery of the campaign need to have reasonable timelines, but the concepts need to be feasible to execute based on the timeline.

-Has this project used your CI?
+Has this your creative agency used your CI?

 It’s essential the project uses the brand’s CI.
 Does the creative comply?